allenkang92/allenkang92/README.md

-# Voyage into Digital Twin & AI Applied Research 🧭🔬✨
+# Voyage into AI Applied Research 🧭🔬✨

 ## "Striving for a better tomorrow, together with you."

-Hello! 👋 I'm Allen, currently working as a Data Scientist and AI Developer passionate about bridging the physical and virtual worlds through Digital Twin technology.
+Hello! 👋 I'm Allen, currently working as a Data Scientist and AI Developer.

 I focus on applied AI research, model development, and experimental validation to create impactful solutions.